Showing posts with label gangs Bahamas. Show all posts

 "It doesn't mean we don't have gangs.
 We basically have youth gangs.
 The problem is, America started off just as we did and we don't want to get where America is," said Pastor Reid.

 "We are seeing the formation of these groups really to protect themselves.
-To be honest, in the Bahamas, just being by yourself is a risk.
+To be honest, in The Bahamas, just being by yourself is a risk.

 This is a scary thought.